 KidZania is a global chain of edutainment centers where kids enter a city made for them to take on jobs and earn money.
 It is basically a role-playing exercise to help children find their interests and talents.

 In KidZania, children can pretend to be adults for a day by working various jobs and earning money in the process.
-Kids can be firemen, police officers, dentists, pilots, chefs, and so much more!
+Watch them become firemen, police officers, dentists, pilots, chefs, and so much more!

-** If you want to go to local shopping area instead of modern shopping malls, we highly recommend to check out the Chatuchak Market, which is the largest market in Thailand.
+** If you want to go to local shopping area instead of modern shopping malls, we highly recommend checking out the Chatuchak Market, which is the largest market in Thailand.

-Unfortunately, it only opens during the weekend, thus if you happen to be in Bangkok on the weekend, it’s absolutely worth visiting.
+Unfortunately, it only opens during the weekend; but if you happen to be in Bangkok on the weekend, it’s absolutely worth visiting.